-The present study is subject to several limitations: First, the system was evaluated in an online user study conducted via Prolific with adult participants exhibiting diverse demographics (i.e., age and education).
-Current findings focus on a broad population of online users and might not generalize to more specific populations (e.g., K12 or college students).
-Still, this environment enabled us to identify limitations of our system emphasizing the need for future research on instructional design principles [16] for LLM-based CTSs to improve effects on learning performance and efficiency [18].
-Second, before evaluating Ruffle&Riley with younger learners, we need to certify safe and trustworthy system behavior adding to the system's existing mechanisms designed to ensure factual correctness of information that surfaces during conversations [15].
+The present work is subject to several limitations: First, the system was evaluated via an online user study conducted via Prolific with adult participants exhibiting diverse demographics (e.g., age and education).
+Current findings focus on a broad population of online users and might not generalize to more specific populations (e.g., K12 students).
+Still, this environment enabled us to identify limitations of our system emphasizing the need for future research on instructional design principles [15] for LLM-based CTSs to improve effects on learning performance and efficiency [17] before running large-scale evaluations.
+Second, before evaluating Ruffle&Riley with younger learners, we need to certify safe and trustworthy system behavior adding to the system's existing mechanisms designed to ensure factual correctness of information that surfaces during conversations [14].
+Relatedly, although initial investigations found the system able of facilitating coherent conversations on psychology and economics related lessons, future work is needed to assess its ability support different subjects.
 Third, participants only took part in a single learning session and might require time to adapt to the workflow.
-Lastly, while generative AI-based learning technologies like our GPT-4 based system show promise, they also incur regular costs due to API calls, raising important questions about equity and accessibility in educational contexts [15].
+Fourth, while generative AI-based learning technologies like our GPT-4 based system show promise, they also incur regular costs due to API calls, raising important questions about equity and accessibility in educational contexts [14].